w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Overview

 The inclusion pipeline of the Parachain Protocol is the path of a parachain block (or parablock) from its creation to its inclusion into the Relay Chain.
-This pipeline includes Phases 1-3 of the AnV Protocol.

 ![parachain-inclusion-pipeline](../assets/parachain-inclusion-pipeline.png)